 6. Plan Your Activities

-Before packing, take a moment to think about how you’ll be spending your time in Asia.
+Before packing, think about how you’ll spend your time in Asia.
 The region is incredibly diverse, and what you pack depends on your plans.

 - Beach Days?
 Pack extra swimwear.